conversationai/perspectiveapi/score_normalization_v2_for_toxicity.md

 ## When is it happening?

-We plan to start returning the updated Toxicity scores on **Tuesday, 2017-08-15**.
+We updated the Toxicity scores on **Wednesday, 2017-08-23**.
 We will send a message to [perspective-announce](http://groups.google.com/forum/#!forum/perspective-announce) once the rollout is complete.